 However, you may always ask: “OK, but what if I don’t trust my partners?”
-Well, fire them immediately – there’s no worse thing than working with people you don’t trust.
+Well, fire them immediately – there’s nothing worse than working with people you don’t trust.

-3. Read documentation, know the scope
+3. Read the documentation, know the scope

 Oh boy, oh boy… If someone asked me what is the main reason for the problems occurring on the customer side of the project, I’d say it is simply not reading the documentation.
 I have tons of examples here to recall.
 Let’s face one of them…

 Once a customer called me halfway through the project and said: “I will find and kill the person who signed the project scope!
 We wanted something completely different!”.
 However, we still had some budget left and it seemed we would be able to deliver what the customer desired.
 Oh Lord, how wrong I was…